RadJEPA: Radiology Encoder for Chest X-Rays via Joint Embedding Predictive Architecture: Abstract

 \section{Abstract}

-Recent advances in medical vision–language models guide the learning of visual representations; however, this form of supervision is constrained by the availability of paired image–text data, raising the question of whether robust radiology encoders can be learned without relying on language supervision.
-In this work, we introduce RadJEPA, a self-supervised framework built on a Joint Embedding Predictive Architecture that learns without language supervision.
-Pre-trained solely on unlabeled chest X-ray images, the model learns to predict latent representations of masked image regions.
-This predictive objective differs fundamentally from both image–text pre-training and DINO-style self-distillation: rather than aligning global representations across views or modalities, RadJEPA explicitly models latent-space prediction.
-We evaluate the learned encoder on disease classification, semantic segmentation, and report generation task.
-Across benchmarks, RadJEPA achieves performance exceeding state-of-the-art approaches including R\textsc{ad}-DINO.
-Code and pre-trained model weights are made publicly available on GitHub\footnote{\url{https://github.com/aidelab-iitbombay/RadJEPA}} and Hugging Face\footnote{\url{https://huggingface.co/AIDElab-IITBombay/RadJEPA}}.
+Vision-language pretraining has driven much of the recent progress in medical image representation learning, but this paradigm is constrained by the availability of paired image-text data and by the reporting bias of clinical narratives.
+We ask whether competitive radiology encoders can be learned without any language supervision.
+We introduce \radjepa{}, a self-supervised framework built on a Joint Embedding Predictive Architecture and pretrained on approximately $840$K unlabeled chest X-ray images.
+The model learns to predict latent representations of masked target regions from a visible context region, an objective that differs from both image-text contrastive pretraining and DINO-style self-distillation by explicitly modelling conditional structure in representation space.
+We evaluate \radjepa{} primarily on radiology report generation with a frozen Vicuna-7B decoder, and additionally substitute its encoder into four widely used vision-language backbones (MedLLaVA, Qwen-2.5, BLIP-2, and Phi-4).
+For completeness we also report disease classification and semantic segmentation results.
+Across two datasets and four metrics, \radjepa{} matches or exceeds the strongest image-only and vision-language baselines while using a ViT-B/14 backbone at $224 \times 224$ resolution.
+Model Weights here\footnote{\url{https://github.com/aidelab-iitbombay/RadJEPA}}\footnote{\url{https://huggingface.co/AIDElab-IITBombay/RadJEPA}}.